 Emergency Communication Notification Procedures

-Effective and efficient communication is an essential component of any emergency plan.
+Effective and efficient communication is an essential component of the CSUSB emergency plan.
 In the event of an emergency situation, the University will implement the emergency notification procedures below.
 It shall be the responsibility of the division vice presidents to ensure that their respective divisions are knowledgeable of all emergency communication methods, which are specifically outlined in the procedures below.
 All University employees and students are encouraged to ensure that their personal information remains updated and to participate in any activation of the plan when notified.
-Right to privacy mandates that participation in this plan will be voluntary and that no personal information will be disseminated without the express permission of the involved employee.
+The right to privacy mandates that participation in this plan will be voluntary and that no personal information will be disseminated without the express permission of the involved individual.

-For the purposes of these procedures, a crisis is defined as an event or series of events that could affect the health or well being of individuals associated with the university -- or the university itself -- beyond the everyday problems of living and working.
+For the purposes of these procedures, a crisis is defined as an event or series of events that could affect the health or well-being of individuals associated with the university -- or the university itself.

 When reasonable, the CSUSB Crisis Communication Team (CCCT) is responsible for issuing an ENS.
-The CCCT consists of: the Chief of Police or designee, the AVP for Strategic Communications, the Vice President for Administration and Finance or designee, the Assistant Director of Media Relations or designee, all pertinent members of the Executive Cabinet and any other stakeholders deemed necessary.
+The CCCT consists of the Chief of Police or designee, the Associate Vice President for Strategic Communication, the Vice President for Administration and Finance or designee, the Media Relations Specialist or designee, all pertinent members of the executive cabinet and any other stakeholders deemed necessary.
 They shall work in consultation issuing an ENS if reasonable and possible.
 The Vice President for Administration and Finance or designee shall make a notification to the Office of the President.
 While efforts are made to confer with the CCCT prior to issuing an ENS, the Chief of Police or designee has authority to issue an ENS without consultation when necessary to ensure the safety of the campus community.

 Because an emergency notification is time-sensitive, the Chief of Police or designee shall take into account the safety of the campus community, determine what information should be released, and issue an ENS notification based upon the evidence known at the time of issuance.
 An ENS message will be released as soon as reasonably necessary, and without delay, unless notification will compromise efforts to assist a victim, or to contain, respond to, or otherwise mitigate the emergency.

 The ENS allows notifications to geographical areas of persons or select persons on campus and if applicable to the PDC Campus.
 ENS messages will be sent to all members of each campus community based on the location of the crisis.
-CSUSB uses an Emergency Notification System (ENS) to notify students, staff and faculty when it is determined that there is a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees on campus.
 The ENS is used to transmit brief, urgent messages to the campus community as quickly as possible.
-CSUSB uses “Blackboard Connect” as it ENS which transmits messages via the following media channels: text, phone, email, social media formats Twitter and Facebook and RSS feeds.
-In addition, the University also employs “Alertus,” “Informacast,” has a dedicated Emergency Notification webpage and a CSUSB Hotline.
-“Alertus” sends emergency messages directly to all campus computer screens and TV monitors; “Informacast” sends messages directly to all land line campus phones; the “Emergency Notification” webpage is built to both inform the campus community and to be a repository of all messages; and finally, the CSUSB Hotline is updated for anyone calling in needing information.
+CSUSB uses Rave Mobile Safety Platform which transmits messages via the following media channels: text, phone, email, social media formats Twitter and Facebook and RSS feeds.
+This software can provide notification via landline phones, computer screens, and the campus marque.
+The “Emergency Notification” webpage is built to both inform the campus community and to be a repository of all messages; and finally, the CSUSB Hotline is updated for anyone calling in needing information.

 The University will also issue or provide post-event information that provides an update on how the situation concluded.